 7 Things to consider before you bring food to comfort someone

 Generosity is a wonderful thing.
 And those panicky voices telling you it was all a huge mistake to even offer to drop off food?
 They’re wrong!
 To help ease your mind and make sure your food delivery is as smoothly executed as it is genuinely helpful, here are seven things to consider when cooking for others in times of need:

-4. Containers: Disposables or sturdy containers you don’t need back are best for drop-off meals.
+Disposables or sturdy containers you don’t need back are best for drop-off meals (I love washing and saving take-out containers for this purpose!).
 Can’t get around it?
 Tell your friends to just set the empty dish on their porch or doorstep, and you’ll pick it up.